tcivie/SMART-ML/experiments/configs/results/27.05.2024.1900/notes.md

 4 Experiments with 4 different configurations in the number of hidden layers With Adam optimizer and 2 actions
-50 epochs total with not so good results
-All experiments used environmental_impact as the reward function
+50 epochs total and 30 step size with medium results (better than previous with average 5600 steps till end simulation) All experiments used environmental_impact as the reward function